mat-kainos/SEBC/Cloudera-Bootcamp/SEBC-May2019/README_GitHub.md

 Finally, you can push your course to GitHub:

 * `$ git add .`
-* `$ git commit -m "Pushing course materials for Madrid, October 2018 session"`
+* `$ git commit -m "Pushing course materials for Gdansk, May 2019 session"`
 * `$ git push -u upstream master`

 Browse your GitHub version to make sure things transferred.